-In KS3 programming lessons, I'm teaching students to "program" using Python (although there are also BASIC versions of the resources).
-I don't like the term "coding", because coding has other meanings in relation to databases and encryption and could confuse students.
+In KS3 programming lessons, I teach students to "program" - I don't like the term "coding" because it suggests that the syntax is more important than the concepts (and also because "coding" has other meanings in relation to databases and encryption and could confuse students).

 The real reason that we teach programming in schools is not to provide vocational training for the software industry, but to give students a grounding in general problem solving skills that they can apply in non-programming contexts.
 This is called computational thinking.
 For each task they are given, I encourage them to consider that:

-- the method is more important than the result - create the correct algorithm and the answer will appear.
+- the method is more important than the result - think about how you perform the task rather than what the solution looks like.

-- it's better to think ahead and consider how you could generalise the solution.
+- it's better to think ahead and consider how you could generalise the solution - write it to be flexible from the start

 - we should aim to make the program more efficient or more concise.